Permanental Analog of the Rank-Nullity Theorem for Symmetric Matrices: Main Results

 \section{Main Results}

 In this section, we first establish a general inequality for the permanental rank and permanental nullity that holds for all square matrices.
 We then provide a necessary and sufficient condition under which the permanental rank–nullity identity holds for $\{0,\pm1\}$-symmetric matrices.
-Using this condition, we show that the permanental rank–nullity identity holds for nonnegative symmetric matrices and $\{0, \pm1\}$-balanced matrices.
-We also prove that the identity holds for positive semi-definite matrices using a different argument based on their structure.
+Using this condition, we show that the permanental rank–nullity identity holds for nonnegative symmetric matrices and adjacency matrices of balanced signed graphs.
+We also prove that the identity holds for positive semidefinite matrices using a different argument based on their structure.